slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

 Flip rows
 ^^^^^^^^^^

 One can use the command `fliprows <commandline.html#term-fliprows-0-1>`_ to flip the rows vertically for the bottom or top half module.
-It is sent out to the reciever, but does not flip rows in the output file itself, but rather streams out this info via the json header and thus instructs the GUI to display them correctly.
+It is sent out to the receiver, but does not flip rows in the output file itself, but rather streams out this info via the json header and thus instructs the GUI to display them correctly.

 1GbE/ 10GbE Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^